adamspeirs/adamspeirs.github.io/about.md

-I am Adam Speirs, and here’s a little bit about me professionally:
+Here’s a little bit about me professionally:

 I have worked in academic, private, public and government archives since 2007, and am currently working with Denver Water, Colorado's oldest and largest water utility.